Metagame Analysis Laboratory

 Metagame Analysis in League of Legends

 Metagames are the perceived optimal or dominant playing strategy.
 They are set of popular strategies or overarching way of play that appears optimised for an individual player or team based on both their perceived strengths and weaknesses as well as those of their respective opponents, using information contained both in and outside the game and its surrounding environment.
 They are never created in isolation, and rather they are part of a shifting ecosystem of highly public competitive play.
+They are constantly evolving as players experiment with different playstyles, new champions are introduced, and balance updates are made to the game.

 Cognitive Function of Esports player